Home > Apparel

 The numbers listed above represent the volume per unit of down filling in cubic inches per one ounce.
 To calculate fill power, a 1-ounce sample of down is placed in a standardized cylinder, and then the total volume of that sample is measured in cubic inches.

-The higher the fill power, the less down filling is needed to create the same volume of insulation, which is able to trap more air and warmth within the jacket.
+The higher the fill power, the less down filling needed to create the same volume of insulation, which is able to trap more air and warmth within the jacket.
 Higher fill power is also more compressible, loftier, lighter, and pricier.

 Fill Weight